educast.cc

 What it is

 educast.cc is the public face of an end-to-end research-to-audio pipeline.
-You hand it a subject and a few knobs — how dense, how long, how many modules, which language — and it goes off and does the work an analyst would do: maps the territory, gathers facts, cross-checks them against independent sources, plans a narrative, writes it, narrates it, and ships it as a self-contained shareable page.
+You hand it a subject and a few preferences — how dense, how long, how many modules, which language — and it does the work an analyst would do: maps the territory, gathers material, cross-checks the important claims against independent sources, plans a narrative, writes it, narrates it, and ships it as a self-contained shareable page.

-Every share page carries the artifact and the audit trail.
-You can listen to the episode, read the notes, glance at the cheat sheet, and inspect every source the writer was allowed to draw from — including which facts were independently corroborated, by how many sources, and with what verdict.
+Every share page carries the artifact and the receipts.
+You listen to the episode, read the notes, glance at the cheat sheet, and inspect the sources the writer was allowed to draw from — including which claims were independently corroborated and how strongly.

 1